August 17, 2017

 That’s why over time people need more and more coffee, espresso, cappacinos, frappacinos, Al Pacino’s and other super sugary caffeinated drinks to function.

 That headache you get when you don't have coffee, or drink too much of it?
-That’s your blood vessels constricting in protest from the lack of caffeine they've been used to getting.
+That’s your blood vessels constricting from the lack of caffeine.